Central Virginia

 • 00:18:50

-We have a governance study, very robust, we've all read it.
+In intrinsically subsequent nature, we have a governance study, very robust, we've all read it.

 • 00:18:56

-Now we're doing an implementation study and those are stacked on top of each other.
+Now we're doing an implementation study, and those are stacked on top of each other.

 • 00:18:59